Simmons School of Nursing

-As an innovator in health care education, SNHS employs nationally recognized faculty members who are leaders in their fields.
-SNHS Dean Judy Beal has been honored as a fellow by the American Academy of Nursing.
+As an innovator in health care education, the School of Nursing employs expert faculty members who are leaders in their fields.
+The College of Natural, Behavioral, and Health Sciences Dean Judy Beal has been honored as a fellow by the American Academy of Nursing.

 We are dedicated to providing our students with a powerful return on their educational investment and are committed to their long-term success.
 New legislation brought about by the Affordable Care Act, combined with an aging baby boomer population, will result in a sharp increase in the need for talented health care professionals.
-Simmons SNHS graduates are primed to fill those roles.
+Simmons School of Nursing graduates are primed to fill those roles.

-The future looks bright for nurses, as health care employment is projected to increase 26 percent through 2020, according to the Bureau of Labor Statistics (BLS).
-Organizations such as the Institute of Medicine (IOM) and the American Association of Colleges of Nursing (AACN) have recommended that hospitals begin placing more emphasis on employing nurses who hold bachelor’s or master’s degrees, and SNHS is committed to helping our nurses achieve their education and professional goals.
+The future looks bright for nurses, as health care employment is projected to increase 18 percent from 2016 to 2026, according to the Bureau of Labor Statistics (BLS).
+Simmons School of Nursing is committed to helping its nurses achieve their educational and professional goals.

 The FNP and RN to MSN programs are accredited through 2019 by the Commission on Collegiate Nursing Education (CCNE), a national accrediting agency that ensures the quality of nursing programs.

-As per CCNE guidance, Simmons has submitted a substantive change report for the online modality of the DNP program within the prescribed window of no more than 90 days before and no later than 90 days after the start of classes.
-The DNP degree in the on campus and hybrid modality is already accredited by CCNE through 2025.
+As per CCNE guidance, Simmons has submitted a substantive change report for the online modality of the Post-MSN to DNP program within the prescribed window of no more than 90 days before and no later than 90 days after the start of classes.
+The DNP degree program offered on-campus is already accredited by CCNE through 2025.

 Nursing@Simmons is in the process of receiving approval from some states.
 Please call 1-855-461-7466 to determine program status in your state.